TL;DR

 Parallel fleets.
 Codex was built from the jump around the idea that the bottleneck isn't model capability, it's human supervision of many concurrent agents.
 Worktree isolation, cloud runners, and the codex exec headless mode make it the best option when you want to fan out work across branches or machines.
 The April Codex changelog matters because it pushes that same idea into goals, browser verification, and safer approval workflows.

-The "cloud runner" story is also uneven.
-When it works, it's magic.
-When it doesn't, debugging why the runner can't see your repo is its own side quest.
+The delegated-environment story is also uneven.
+When it works, it's excellent.
+When it doesn't, debugging environment parity can become its own side quest.

 Parallel work.
 If your workflow is "spawn five agents, each takes a ticket, I review PRs," Codex is built for that.